 When looking at a favourite book he has started to reach for staff's hands and points them towards areas of interest; he will then independently attempt to say what he sees, intentionally communicating with staff, thus showing that he has remembered the requirements set up by staff in previous reading tasks.
 He will use PECS to intentionally comment upon what he sees, distinguishing between a wide range of symbols.
 He can actively discriminate between words and symbols, matching symbols to words in a range of contexts.

 LEARNING OUTCOME(S) ASSESSMENT CRITERIA ACHIEVEMENT CONTINUUM STAGE LO3 Recognise objects and symbols.
 AC3.1 Match objects to symbols, letters or words.
-Active Involvement of contexts, demonstrates improved concentration and is able to work with minimal support.
-The above is an accurate record of the learner's achievements.
-External Verifier/Quality Reviewer: Date: Assessor Signature: Date:
+Active Involvement

 Assessor Statement: